Gregovate/hydroponic-veggie-garden/docs/voltage_divider_explained.md

 - Two resistors scale the signal safely to the desired range.
 - The resistor values you choose depend on your target voltage and the microcontroller’s limits.

-By wiring your voltage divider as shown above and selecting the correct resistor pair, your Uncle can safely read tank level data from a 5V sensor using ESPHome.
+By wiring your voltage divider as shown above and selecting the correct resistor pair, you can safely read tank level data from a 5V sensor using ESPHome.
+Just be sure to check your voltages before connecting to your micro controller!